How Often Do AI Detectors Give False Positives ?

 • Complexity of the Problem: The inherent challenges of distinguishing between human and AI writing can lead to misclassification.

 These issues can especially affect non-native speakers, as some educational institutions have disabled detection tools due to concerns about unfair bias.
-It’s clear that while AI detectors can be useful, they are not infallible, prompting the importance of critical analysis before accepting their conclusions.
-For more on ensuring your work is recognized as human-generated, see how to make a chatbot not detectable?.
+It is clear that while AI detectors can be useful, they are not infallible, prompting the importance of careful analysis before accepting their conclusions.
+For more on understanding what an AI detection score means, check our detailed guide.

 Techniques to Avoid Detection

-If you’re looking to ensure that your written content remains undetected by AI detectors, there are several techniques you can employ.
+If you are looking to make sure your written content remains undetected by AI detectors, there are several techniques you can use.
 Two popular strategies include using a word spinner tool and following specific best practices for AI detection.

 Word Spinner Tool